IBM/Technology-Sandbox-Support/.github/ISSUE_TEMPLATE/bug-report---.md

 ---
 name: "Bug report \U0001F41E"
 about: Create a report to help us improve.
-If you have additional questions, please check out the [FAQ's](https://ibm.github.io/Technology-Sandbox-Support/)!
+If you have additional questions
 title: ''
 labels: ''
 assignees: ''

 ---
+If you have additional questions, please check out the [FAQ's](https://ibm.github.io/Technology-Sandbox-Support/)!
 **Describe the bug**
 A clear and concise description of what the bug is.